High-Need Infants Sleep Differently

 2. Different stimulus barrier

 Ever wonder why some infants can fall asleep and stay asleep amid the noise of a party, while others awaken when you tiptoe quietly past their bed?
 This is because babies have different stimulus barriers, which is the ability to block out disturbing sensory stimuli.
-Some babies have an amazing ability to block out sensory overload, as if they conclude, “I can’t handle all this commotion, I’m tuning out.”
+Some babies have an amazing ability to block out sensory overload.
+It’s as if they conclude, “I can’t handle all this commotion, I’m tuning out.”
 They fall asleep.
-High-need babies can’t rely on sleep to retreat from sensory overload.
+High-need infants can’t rely on sleep to retreat from sensory overload.
 Instead, they overreact.

 Not only does an immature stimulus barrier keep babies from going to sleep; it interferes with their staying asleep.
 Infants with a maturer stimulus barrier may sleep through a slight discomfort, such as being too cold, too hot, slightly hungry, or even lonely.
 These nighttime discomforts awaken highly sensitive babies.